-Metropolitan Coal - Built Features Management Plan - Roads and Maritime Services Revision No. LW301-303 BFMP_RMS-R01-H Page 34 Document ID: Built Features Management Plan - RMS
+Metropolitan Coal - Built Features Management Plan - Roads and Maritime Services Revision No. BFMP_RMS-R01-B ME-TSE-MNP-0088 Page Document ID: Built Features Management Plan - RMS

-Visual monitoring will be undertaken to assess potential movement and or impacts to the cuttings.
+Visual monitoring is undertaken to assess potential movement and or impacts to the cuttings.
 A site inspection of the cuttings will be conducted following the completion of each longwall, or more frequently if determined in consultation with the Technical Committee.
-The site inspection will be conducted by representative(s) from the RMS.
-If, following any cutting inspection, there are any observable changes in the cutting face, a further risk assessment of that cutting is to be carried out.
+The site inspection will be conducted by representative(s) from the RMS If, following any cutting inspection, there are any observable changes in the cutting face, a further risk assessment of that cutting is to be carried out.
 Treatment, if required will be based on the revised risk assessment.
 After completion of the treatment the cutting will be rated in accordance with the RMS Guide to Slope Risk Analysis (RMS, 2014).

-Survey of the Transmission Line is carried out consistent with the BFMP-TransGrid reporting requirements (i.e. when mining is within 400 m of each survey point).
-These surveys will be reviewed by the Technical Committee geotechnical and mining engineering specialists to assess the need for a survey of the M1 Northbound Line or an inspection of the cuttings.
-In addition, automated continuous GPS monitoring of the transmission tower bases is carried out during active mining and data from this monitoring system together with the visual inspections will be considered in the review.
+Real time survey information is collected from the adjacent Transmission GNSS Sites.
+This survey data along with visual inspections are reviewed by the Technical Committee geotechnical and mining engineering specialists to assess the need for a survey of the M1 Northbound Line or an inspection of the cuttings.
 The Technical Committee, may as a result of the review, determine that survey of all or part of the M1 Northbound Line be carried out or that inspections be carried on some or all of the cuttings.